smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: Octavia E. Butler and Terry Pratchett, each read 12 times

 **TOTAL**: 909 total authors read, with 452 unique.
+299 authors were used only once for this square.

 ### 4. Magical Realism